 |We stayed at a charming hotel on Chartes Street called the Chataeu.
 It was affordable and blocks away from everything.|

 New Orleans is a wonderful place to visit.
 It’s vibrant, the food is delicious, and the music on every corner is like a dynamic soundtrack to the city.
 Plus, you can drink on the street and nearly every place offers drinks to-go, soooo…there you have it.
 I imagine however, this is fun for tourists but a bit obnoxious for locals.
+That being said, New Orleans also offers some of the best food in the world, which is why there are so many fantastic restaurants here for both tourists and locals.
+Anyone planning on setting up a restaurant will have stiff competition, so buying the best equipment, like this Nella Cutlery, for example, is essential for the business to be a success.
+While I may not be starting a restaurant here, I can see why the locals love this area so much.
 This was a spontaneous trip that I booked as soon as I thought of the idea to go, so I hardly did any research or checked out any reviews.
 We went with no plans except to have a great time, and a great time was had!
 Here’s a roundup of some of our favorite restaurants and a few pictures I snapped around the French Quarter.

 |Every building is a pastel or bright shade.
 It’s truly a beautiful sight to see.|

 Royal House: Fantastic service, great location, and they are one of the few restaurants that keep their kitchen open late in the French Quarter.
 The charbroiled oysters and shrimp and grits were excellent.
 See if you can get a table by the open windows.